 Our impact approach is rooted in growing one’s perspective and the ways to act on it, and it is two-fold:

-1- Awareness: 109 uses social media to create awareness through engaging online content within our seven passions to leverage communities and empower people to create changes in their day-to-day lives.
+1- Awareness: 109 uses social media to create awareness through engaging online content within our eight passions to leverage communities and empower people to create changes in their day-to-day lives.
 Our online social media campaigns raise awareness of the biggest social and environmental challenges of our time by providing literature, calls to action, videos, and content to individuals.
-Each social media campaign also offers a community platform for communication between individuals and organizations about humanitarian concerns on Instagram, Facebook, Snapchat, and Twitter.
+Each social media campaign also offers a community platform for communication between individuals and influencers about humanitarian concerns on Instagram and Facebook.
 This community “space” allows a forum for development of deeper awareness of humanitarian and environmental issues facing many parts of the world and empowers people to create changes in their day to day lives, and it encourages them to engage in specific local or global acts to alleviate certain issues.

-2–Experience: We organize experiential movements, what we call social mission trips.
-We organize these experiences for individuals or entities with a focus on three aspects: (1) Community-building and awareness education (2) Volunteering with individuals and local projects to assist in alleviating poverty or social or environmental injustices.
-We offer workforce, expertise, and other resources that otherwise would not be accessible to the groups we support; and (3) Disbursement of grants to projects that take steps to alleviate these injustices that are identified & co-created by 109 World.
-Here are some examples of projects we have already co-created with local communities: Building a water distribution system and bringing clean drinking water to over 1,400 people previously without it in Nicaragua, sponsoring 4-year education to orphaned youth in Latvia, implementing a safe and reliable nutrition source for victims of a natural disaster in Ecuador, and implementing composting toilets and sanitation stations for families currently without it.
+2–Experience: We organize humanitarian trips for individuals or organizations with a focus on three aspects: (1) Community-building and awareness education (2) Volunteering with individuals and local projects to assist in alleviating poverty or social or environmental injustices.
+We offer social media exposure, workforce, and other resources that otherwise would not be accessible to the groups we support; and (3) Disbursement of grants to projects that take steps to alleviate these injustices that are identified by 109 World.
+Here are some examples of projects we have already supported: Building a water distribution system and bringing clean drinking water to over 1,400 people previously without it in Nicaragua, sponsoring 4-year education to orphaned youth in Latvia, implementing a safe and reliable nutrition source for victims of a natural disaster in Ecuador, and implementing composting toilets and sanitation stations for families currently without it.

 Each trip features a daily, guided yoga practice.
 This offers space for our participants to learn about the benefits yoga can provide toward health, healing, and overall wellness.
 This naturally creates an opportunity for our participants to nourish themselves so as to enable even more impactful service work, as well as the potential for more enhanced reflection on the service activities and the greater meaning behind 109 World’s mission.